-Birsa Munda (1875–1900) was a tribal leader and a folk hero, belonging to the Munda tribe who was behind the Millenarian movement that rose in the tribal belt of modern day Bihar, and Jharkhand during the British Raj, in the late 19th century making him an important figure in the history of the Indian independence movement.
+Birsa Munda (1875–1900) was a legendary tribal leader and a folk hero, belonging to the Munda tribe who was behind the Millenarian movement that rose in the tribal belt of modern day Bihar, and Jharkhand during the British Raj.
+This uprising shook the tribal belt of modern-day Bihar and Jharkhand.
+Ultimately, his fierce leadership made him a vital figure in the Indian independence movement.

-Birsa Munda is named with great respect as one of the freedom fighters in the Indian struggle for independence against British colonialism.
-His achievements in the freedom struggle became even greater considering he accomplished this before his 25th year.
+Birsa Munda is remembered with immense respect as a towering freedom fighter in the Indian struggle for independence against British colonialism.
+His achievements in the freedom struggle all are the more remarkable considering he accomplished them before his 25th year.

-Birsa’s devotion to his people was such that he was almost revered as God by his followers.
-By the time he was in his 20s, his activities in the tribal areas of Jharkhand state (earlier Bihar) had already begun to worry the British establishment to a considerable extent.
-He was finally caught by the British on 3 February 1900 when he was only 25 years old.
-He died soon afterwards in mysterious circumstances on 9 June 1900 in Ranchi Jail.
+Birsa’s devotion to his people was so profound that he was almost revered as God by his followers.
+By the time he was in his early 20s, his activities in the tribal areas of present day Jharkhand (formerly part of Bihar) had already begun to deeply alarm the British establishment nt.
+He was eventually caught by the British forces on 3 February 1900, at just 25 years old.
+Shortly thereafter, on June 9, 1900, he died under mysterious circumstances while imprisoned in Ranchi Jail.

 Early childhood

-Birsa Munda was born in the year 1875 on a Thursday, and he was named after the day of his birth according to the then prevalent Munda custom.
-The folk songs reflect popular confusion and refer to both Ulihatu and Chalkad as his birth-place.
-Ulihatu was the birth-place of Sugana Munda, father of Birsa.
-The claim of Ulihatu rests on Birsa’s elder brother Komta Munda living in the village and on his house which still exists albeit in a dilapidated condition.
+Birsa Munda was born in 1875 on a Thursday, and according to the Munda custom prevalent at the time, he was named after the day of his birth.
+Folk songs reflect some confusion and refer to both Ulihatu and Chalkad as his birthplace.
+Ulihatu was the birthplace of Sugana Munda, Birsa’s father.
+The claim that Ulihatu was Birsa’s birthplace is based on the fact that his elder brother, Komta Munda, lived in the village and that his ancestral house still exists there, albeit in a dilapidated condition.

-Birsa’s father, mother Karmi Hatu,[1] and younger brother, Pasna Munda, left Ulihatu and proceeded to Kurumbda near Birbanki in search of employment as labourers or crop-sharers (sajhadar) or ryots.
-At Kurmbda Birsa’s elder brother, Komta, and his sister, Daskir, were born .
-From there the family moved to Bamba where Birsa’s elder sister Champa was born followed by himself.
+Birsa’s father, his mother Karmi Hatu,[1] and his younger brother, Pasna Munda, left Ulihatu and proceeded to Kurumbda near Birbanki in search of employment as labourers or crop-sharers (sajhadar) or ryots.
+While living in Kurumbda Birsa’s elder brother, Komta, and his sister, Daskir, were born .
+The family later relocated to Bamba, where Birsa’s elder sister, Champa, was born, followed by Birsa himself.

-Soon after Birsa’s birth, his family left Bamba.
-A quarrel between the Mundas and their ryots in which his father was involved as a witness was the immediate reason for proceeding to Chalkad, Sugana’s mother’s village, where they were granted refuge by Bir Singh , the Munda of the village.
-Birsa’s birth ceremony was performed at Chalkad.
+Shortly after Birsa’s birth, his family left Bamba.
+A dispute between the Mundas and their ryots in which his father was involved as a witness, was the immediate reason for proceeding to Chalkad, Sugana’s mother’s village, where they were granted refuge by Bir Singh , the Munda (head-man) of the village.
+Consequently, Birsa’s birth ceremony was performed at Chalkad.

 After childhood

-Birsa Munda had a very nice and enjoyful childhood.
-He was a boy living with Britishers.
-Birsa’s early years were spent with his parents at Chalkad.
-His early life could not have been very different from that of an average Munda child.
-Folklore refers to his rolling and playing in sand and dust with his friends, and his growing up strong and handsome in looks; he grazed sheep in the forest of Bohonda.
-When he grew up, he shared an interest in playing the flute, in which he became adept, and so movingly did he play that all living beings came out to listen to him.
-He went round with the tuila, the one-stringed instrument made from the pumpkin, in the hand and the flute strung to his waist.
-Exciting moments of his childhood were spent on the akhara (the village dancing ground).
-One of his ideal contemporaries and who went out with him, however, heard him speak of strange things.
+Birsa Munda’s early years were spent with his parents in Chalkad, where his upbringing closely mirrored that of any average Munda child.
+Munda folklore fondly describes him as a strong, handsome boy playing in the sand and dust with his friends.
+He routinely grazed sheep in the forest of Bohonda.
+When he grew up, he shared an interest in playing the flute, in which he became adept, so movingly that, according to lore, all living beings would gather to listen.
+He went round with the tuila, the one-stringed instrument made from the pumpkin, in his hand and kept the flute strung to his waist spending his most exciting moments of his childhood at the akhara (the village dancing ground).
+Yet, even then, a close contemporary noted that Birsa frequently spoke of strange, profound ideas.

 The Formative Period (1886-1894)

-In 1894, Birsa had grown up into a strong and handsome young man, shrewd and intelligent.
-He was tall for a Munda, 5 feet 4 inches, and could perform the feat of repairing the Dombari tank at Gorbera damaged by rains.
-His real appearance was extraordinary pleasant : his features were regular, his eyes bright and full of intelligence and his complexion much lighter than most of his people.
+In 1894, Birsa had grown up into a strong, shrewd, intelligent and handsome young man.
+Standing 5 feet 4 inches tall—which was quite tall for a Munda at the time—he possessed remarkable physical strength, once single-handedly repairing the rain-damaged Dombari tank at Gorbera.
+His real appearance was extraordinarily pleasant : his features were regular, his eyes bright and full of intelligence and his complexion noticeably lighter than most of his people.

-During the period he had a spell of experience typical of a young man of his age and looks.
-While on a sojourn in the neighbourhood of village Sankara in Singhbhum, he found suitable companion, presented her parents with jewels and explained to her his idea of marriage.
-Later, on his return form jail he did not find her faithful to him and left her.
+During the period he had a spell of experience, typical of a young man of his age and charm.
+While on a sojourn in the neighbourhood of village Sankara in Singhbhum, he found a suitable companion, presented her parents with jewels and proposed marriage.
+However, later, on his return from jail he did not find her faithful to him and parted ways with her .
 Another woman who served him at Chalkad was the sister of Mathias Munda.
-On his release form prison, the daughter of Mathura Muda of Koensar who was kept by Kali Munda, and the wife of Jaga Munda of Jiuri insisted on becoming wives of Birsa.
-He rebuked them and referred the wife of Jaga Munda to her husband.
+On his release from prison, the daughter of Mathura Muda of Koensar who was kept by Kali Munda, and the wife of Jaga Munda of Jiuri insisted on becoming wives of Birsa.
+He refused them, strictly instructing Jaga Munda’s wife to return to her husband.
 Another rather well-known woman who stayed with Birsa was Sali of Burudih.

 Birsa stressed monogamy at a later stage in his life.
-Birsa rose form the lowest ranks of the peasants, the ryots, who unlike their namesakes elsewhere enjoyed far fewer rights in the Mundari khuntkatti system, while all privileges were monopolized by the members of the founding lineage the ryots were no better than crop-sharers.
-Birsa’s own experience as a young boy, driven from place to place in search of employment, given him an insight into the agrarian question and forest matters; he was no passive spectator but an active participant in the movement going on in the neighbourhood.
+Rising from the lowest ranks of the peasantry, Birsa lived as a ryot (tenant farmer).
+Unlike ryots elsewhere, those within the tribal Mundari Khuntkatti system possessed almost no rights, as all local privileges were monopolized by the founding lineages, reducing ordinary peasants to mere crop-sharers.
+Birsa’s own experience as a young boy, spent moving from place to place in search of employment, gave him an insight into the agrarian crisis and forest exploitation.
+He was no passive spectator but an active participant in the movement going on in the neighbourhood.

 The Making of a Prophet

-Birsa’s claim to be a messenger of God and the founder of a new religion sounded preposterous to the mission.
-There were also within his sect converts form Christianity, mostly Sardars.
-His simple system of offering was directed against the church which levied a tax.
-And the concept of on God appealed to his people who found his religion and economical religion saving them the expense of sacrifices.
-A strict code of conduct was laid down : theft, lying and murder were anathema ; begging was prohibited.
+Birsa’s claim to be a messenger of God and the founder of a new religion, sounded preposterous to the Christian mission..
+His new sect rapidly attracted followers, including many tribal converts who reverted from Christianity, most notably the Sardars.
+His simple system of offering was a direct challenge to the church which levied a tax.
+His concept of a single God appealed to his people, who found his faith to be an economical religion that saved them from the expenses of animal sacrifices.
+Birsa laid down a strict code of conduct: theft, lying, and murder were treated as anathema, and begging was prohibited.

 Birsa Munda and his movement

-The British colonial system intensified the transformation of the tribal agrarian system into feudal state.
-As the tribals with their primitive technology could not generate a surplus, non-tribal peasantry were invited by the chiefs in Chhotanagpur to settle on and cultivate the land.
+The British colonial system intensified the transformation of the tribal agrarian system into a feudal state.
+As the tribals with their primitive technology, could not generate a surplus, non-tribal peasantry were invited by the chiefs in Chhotanagpur, to settle on and cultivate the land.
 This led to the alienation of the lands held by the tribals.
-The new class of Thikadars were of a more rapacious kind and eager to make most of their possessions.
+The new class of Thikadars were of more rapacious in nature and eager to make the most of its possessions.

-In 1856 the number of the Jagirdars stood at about 600, and they held from a village to 150 villages.
-By 1874, the authority of the old Munda or Oraon chiefs had been almost entirely effaced by that of the farmers, introduced by the superior landlord.
+In 1856 the number of the Jagirdars stood at about 600, and they held anywhere from one village to 150 villages.
+By 1874, the authority of the old Munda or Oraon chiefs had been almost entirely replaced by that of the farmers, introduced by the superior landlords.
 In some villages the aborigines had completely lost their proprietary rights, and had been reduced to the position of farm labourers.

 Birsa Munda in popular culture